The Extraction Plan

 );

 But ok, this is quite basic right ?
 Bob can also provide a complete object if you tell him how to do.
-We will see that on the next chapter.
+We will see that on the next section.

 If you want Bob to produce an object instead of a simple text value, you can give him an extraction plan describing exactly this object.
 Here is an example...
 Are you able to understand it ?